umbraco/UmbracoDocs/Getting-Started/Data/Members/index.md

 __MEMBER OF GROUP(S):__ Lists all the groups that the member is part of.
 To remove the member from a group simply click it and it will move to the other column.

 # Sensitive data
 Umbraco 7.9.0 provides the ability to mark members as sensitive.
-A sensitive members's data will not be displayed to backoffice users unless they have apropriate permissions.
+A sensitive members's data will not be displayed to backoffice users unless they have appropriate permissions.

-More information can be found under [security](../../../Reference/Security/#sensitive-data)
+More information can be found under [security](../../../Reference/Security/#sensitive-data).

 # Technical
 As a developer you are able to leverage your website easily when you build on the members section of Umbraco.